logo

 • Premature withdrawals are allowed only up to the extent of 25% of the total corpus is allowed after the 3 years of opening the account.

-• Also, withdrawals can be made for a maximum of 3 times that too each one after the gap of 5 years.
+• Also, withdrawals can be made for a maximum of 3 times that to each one after the gap of 5 years.

-On the other hand, Public Provident Fund (PPF) is a prevalent scheme in the country.
-Public Provident Fund is a long-term investment.
+Public Provident Fund (PPF) is a prevalent scheme in the country.
+The Public Provident Fund is a long-term investment.
 This scheme produces a stable flow of income through guaranteed returns.
 The minimum amount for investments in a PPF account is Rs.
 500 and the maximum is Rs 1.5 Lakhs in a financial year.
-An account can be opened on the behalf of a minor as well.
-PPF is launched by the Government of India and therefore involves very low risk.
-PPF provides benefits of tax exemption.
-PPF also provides some level of liquidity.

 Public Provident Fund is a long-term investment of around 15 years.
 There is also an option to extend the tenure by 5 years after the termination of the lock-in term.

-This scheme offers the benefit to avail loans against investment.
+This scheme offers the benefit of availing loans against investment.
 Loan can only be granted from the third year till the end of the sixth year from the time of account activation.
 It is important to note that the maximum amount that can be claimed for the purpose is 25% of the total account balance.
-And the maximum term of loans against PPF is 36 months.
+The maximum term of loans against PPF is 36 months.

-Indian citizens over the age of 18 years are able to open PPF accounts and minors are also eligible to open accounts under this scheme, but the account has to be operated by a guardian or a parent.
+Indian citizens over the age of 18 years can open PPF accounts and minors are also eligible to open accounts under this scheme, but the account has to be operated by a guardian or a parent.
 NRIs and HUFs are not allowed to open an account under this scheme.

-Accountholder under this scheme is able to assign a nominee for his account during the time of opening the account or later.
+Accountholders under this scheme can assign a nominee for his account during the time of opening the account or later.

 This scheme involves no risks in terms of the safety of capital as well as the interest because of the sovereign guarantee by the Government of India.